Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### LichrAnchor
 ![](Images/lightanchor0.png)

 From HDRP 12.0, HDRP (and URP) introduces a new [Light Anchor](light-anchor.md) component.
-You can attach to any light to control the light on Main Camera view.
+You can attach this component to any light to control the light in Main Camera view.

 ### Light Explorer